 WHAT TO EXPECT AT MOR PAENG WATERFALL

 Mo Paeng Waterfall has more than just one set of falls, in fact, there is a collective of swimming holes and two or three smaller waterfalls at this one location.

-I visited the Mor Paeng Waterfall at around 8:30am after experiencing an unforgettable sunrise at the Yun Lai Viewpoint, another popular point of interest in Pai.
+I visited the Mor Paeng Waterfall at around 8:30 am after experiencing an unforgettable sunrise at the Yun Lai Viewpoint, another popular point of interest in Pai.

 There is a shallow rock pool at the base of these falls, which aren’t that spectacular, to be honest, so don’t get your hopes up here.
-It was more just a flow of water running down some boulders into this a freshwater swimming hole.
+It was more just a flow of water running down some boulders into this freshwater swimming hole.

 Full blog post → Mo Paeng Waterfall

-The Yun Lai Viewpoint is arguably the best sunrise viewpoint in Pai, offering beautiful sweeping views of the valley and it’s one of the best things to do in Pai!
+The Yun Lai Viewpoint is arguably the best sunrise viewpoint in Pai, offering beautiful sweeping views of the valley.

 ARRIVING AT YUN LAI VIEWPOINT